Learn how to bake flat cakes every single time! A simple tutorial on how to make sure your cakes come out nice and flat straight out of the oven.

 Delicious as it may be, it could be more aesthetically pleasing.
 Not to mention the uneven distribution of frosting!
 Those poor middle sections.

 A much better alternative is to not have to level the cake at all by having it come out perfectly flat and stackable.
-I have a couple of tricks I use to ensure I get flat cake layers.
+I have a couple of tricks I use to ensure I get flat cakes.
 They work for me every time!

 Now, before we even get to level cakes, you want to make sure that your layers are the same height.
 You can eyeball this in your pans, or you can be anal (like me) and actually weigh the pans to ensure an even distribution of batter.

 I fully embrace my craziness.
-I use this kitchen scale these days, which is different than the one pictured, and I LOVE it.
+I use this kitchen scale and I LOVE it.

 How do cake strips work?

 The cake strips insulate the outside of the pan and the moisture in the strips keeps the sides of the pan cooler so your cake bakes up more evenly.
-Without the strips, the outsides of the cakes cook and set faster causing the middle to dome.
+Without the strips, the outsides of the cakes cook and set faster causing the middle of the cake to dome.